arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - 2 MB of Flash Memory
 - 1 MB of RAM
 - Additional onboard memory of 8 MB SDRAM
-- 16 MB Flash QSPI.
+- 16 MB Flash QSPI

 **Security**: The controller features an onboard ready-to-use secure element from NXP®, the SE0502.
 This secure element, specifically designed for Internet of Things (IoT) devices, provides advanced security features, perfect for Industrial IoT (IIoT) environments where security is critical.